MA Global Intercultural Communication (Part Time)

 Structure

-In year two, you’ll build on your understanding of global intercultural communication by studying the ideological power of discourse and representation.
+In year two, you’ll build on your understanding of global intercultural communication by examining different ways of thinking about effective intercultural communication in a variety of work-based environments.
 You'll also continue to expand your interests by choosing further optional modules that you didn’t take in year one.

 Compulsory Modules